Nutritional Environment Measures Survey

 NEMS STORE MEASURES

 There are 11 measures of store nutrition environments which assess the availability and pricing differences between healthier and less-healthy options: milk, fresh fruits and vegetables, ground beef, hot dogs, frozen dinners, baked goods, beverages (soda/juice), whole grain bread, baked chips, and cereal.
-If you would like to learn more about NEMS-S, please read the publication, “Nutrition Environment Measures Survey in Stores (NEMS-S): Development and evaluation.”

 The NEMS-S tool has been updated since its original publication.
 The original published version of the instructions and the store measures can be accessed by clicking on this link: NEMS-S survey and instructions.